CONFLICTS OF INTEREST: COMPLIANCE DISCLOSURE REQUIREMENTS

 Responsibility for the filing of disclosure statements rests on the person or persons described in the “conflicts of interest” law, although the University will attempt to remind employees through annual announcements.

-The trustees, president, vice presidents, associate and assistant vice presidents, deans, and director of athletics are expected to file annual disclosure statements, stating “none” if there are no relationships to disclose.
+The trustees, president, vice presidents, associate vice presidents, assistant vice presidents, deans, director of athletics and the director of procurement services are expected to file annual disclosure statements, stating “none” if there are no relationships to disclose.

 Other employees should file disclosure statements only if there is something to disclose.
 Vice presidents, deans, directors, and department heads/chairs are responsible for compliance with these disclosure requirements by staff members within their areas of administrative jurisdiction.

 Administration of the “conflicts of interest” filing is handled by the vice president for Finance and Administration.
-Copies of the conflicts of interest disclosure statements may be obtained from that office or downloaded from the Finance and Administration website at http://www.usi.edu/finance-and-administration/.
+Copies of the conflicts of interest disclosure statements may be obtained from that office or downloaded from the Finance and Administration website.

 Completed disclosure forms are to be returned to the Office of Vice President for Finance and Administration through the organizational structure for the approval required at each level.
 Completed and approved forms will be submitted to the Board of Trustees for final approval and transmission to the State Board of Accounts as required by statute.
 Typically, the Board will act at its January meeting.